 Pipecat setup

-In this example we will be using Llama 3 8B as our LLM and serving it via vLLM.
-In order to use Llama 3, we need to be authenticated via Hugging Face.
+In this example, we will be using Llama 3 8B as our LLM and serving it via vLLM.
+To use Llama 3, we need to be authenticated via Hugging Face.

 You can then add the following code to your main.py: